 Do you have a desire to step up and fight for a better, fairer, more just world?
 This course is for you.

-This workshop series is designed to help anyone learn how to make a difference in their community through the basics of strategizing, organizing, telling your own story, and taking effective action.
+The Building Skills for Change workshop series is designed to help anyone learn how to make a difference in their community through the basics of strategizing, organizing, telling your own story, and taking effective action.

 During this eight week, sixteen-session online course you will learn how to: